 This exception allows a majority of members of any legislative body to attend open and noticed meetings of other legislative bodies of their local agency, or of another local agency, without treating such attendance as a meeting of the body. § 54952.2(c)(4).
-Of course, as with other meeting exceptions, the legislative body members are prohibited from discussing items of business of their local agency among themselves other than as part of the scheduled meeting.
+Of course, the legislative body members are prohibited from discussing items of business of their local agency among themselves other than as part of the scheduled meeting.